Jintiannn/openEuler/README.md

   * foster international collaboration with global partners and communities

 ### 🌞 Why join us?
-* We share strong believes: collaborative construction👫, joint governance💬, shared benefits🎁
+* We share strong believes: collaborative construction👫, joint governance📣, shared benefits🎁
 * We have our users coming from:
   * 🏬 enterprises
   * 🏫 universities